Security Data Works

 The "open" vendor your team likes is an acquisition target.

-• CrowdStrike acquired Onum for approximately $290M — a security data pipeline company previously positioned as vendor-neutral.
+CrowdStrike acquired Onumapproximately $290Ma security data pipeline company previously positioned as vendor-neutral

-• SentinelOne acquired Observo AI for approximately $225M — observability and security data pipeline tooling.
+SentinelOne acquired Observo AIapproximately $225Mobservability and security data pipeline tooling

-• Palo Alto Networks acquired Chronosphere for $3.3B — observability pipeline at scale, previously a Datadog alternative.
+Palo Alto Networks acquired Chronosphere$3.3Bobservability pipeline at scale, previously a Datadog alternative

-The shape: the same SIEM and EDR vendors customers were trying to escape are now buying the platforms they were escaping to.
-The "vendor-neutral" pipeline you stand up in 2025 may have a new owner inside 18 months.
-The implication for procurement is structural — evaluate not just current vendor positioning, but acquisition risk, and design architectures around components that can be swapped rather than entire vendor stacks.
+The pattern that emerges is that the same SIEM and EDR vendors customers were trying to escape are now buying the platforms they were escaping to, so the "vendor-neutral" pipeline you stand up in 2025 may have a new owner inside 18 months.
+That makes the implication for procurement structural, because you have to evaluate current vendor positioning alongside acquisition risk, and design architectures around components that can be swapped rather than entire vendor stacks.

 What this means in procurement